Our Mission Statement

 - A Tu-Bishvat Seder, run jointly by Brooklyn Jews and the Jewish Meditation Center of Brooklyn focusing on the mystical and social justice elements of the holiday

 - Our exciting program, Shabbat in the Hood, where we use an organizing model to help Brooklyn Jews in the neighborhood host Shabbat dinners and holiday celebrations for their friends and neighbors.
 Neighborhoods have included, Fort Greene, Coble Hill, Brooklyn Heights, and Williamsberg.

-- A monthly service with Congregation Beth Elohim (except during the summer) coordinated by Brooklyn Jews Rabbinic Intern Marc Katz.
-Following the service we offer a variety of programming, from dinner, to learning, to drinks at local bars.
+- A monthly service with Congregation Beth Elohim (except during the summer) coordinated by Rabbi Marc Katz.
+Following the service we offer a variety of programming including dinner, learning, or drinks at local bars.

 - Two weeks of staffing the Brooklyn Heights Homeless Shelter